 When I was at university, I took a lecture that taught the following: "DNA, which controls our genetic information, is constantly damaged.
 Cells have a wide variety of repair mechanisms and avoid inducing a spontaneous mutation to counter such DNA damage.
 When that DNA repair mechanism has an inborn abnormality, this increases the risk of developing cancer."
-I remember being really impressed by the fact that DNA damage and repair is of constant research and that information is being constantly updated.
+I remember being really impressed by the fact that DNA damage and repair is constantly repeated in one's own cells, and that information in text books comes from the findings of constant research and that information is being constantly updated.
 I can still clearly remember how impressed I was when I actually observed with my own eyes spontaneous mutation induced by ultraviolet rays in the research laboratory.
 From then on, I have been continuously fascinated by research on the DNA damage repair mechanism, spontaneous mutation and carcinogenic inducement mechanism.